Bank account in Australia

-A transaction account can be used for managing day-to-day expense, which allows you to deposit and access your money, pay off bills, use the debit card to shop and withdraw money from ATMs.
+A transaction account can be used for managing day-to-day expenses, which allows you to deposit and access your money, pay off bills, use the debit card to shop and withdraw money from ATMs.

 - Savings accounts

-Open a saving account is a good idea if you have a large sum of money.
-This also helps you practice your personal finance by putting a part of your money away each week, avoid accidentally spend it on something unnecessary.
+Opening a saving account is a good idea if you have a large sum of money.
+This also helps you practice your personal finance by putting a part of your money away each week, avoiding accidentally spending it on something unnecessary.

 - Student accounts

 A student account has the same things as a transaction account, except that it will be fee-free for everyday operations.
-Most banks will offer students with no monthly or annual account fees, and no ATM fee for deposit and withdraw cash.
+Most banks will offer students no monthly or annual account fees, and no ATM fee for deposit and withdrawal cash.

 - Joint accounts